juliabui/juliabui-SwiftThrift/credentials/README.md

 4. Database URL or IP and port used: http://15.204.91.109/phpmyadmin, or the port used 3306.
     <br><strong> NOTE THIS DOES NOT MEAN YOUR DATABASE NEEDS A PUBLIC FACING PORT.</strong> But knowing the IP and port number will help with SSH tunneling into the database.
 The default port is more than sufficient for this class.
 6. Database username: ajsouza
-7. Database password: professor
+7. Database password: BoxCombo1854!@
-8. Database name: csc648-website
+8. Database name: swift_thrift
 9. Instructions on how to use the above information.
 # Database Connection Instructions